Fast Contact-Implicit Model-Predictive Control: Related Work

-Another popular contact-dynamics formulation is MuJoCo's \cite{todorov2012mujoco} soft-contact model, which solves a convex optimization problem and trades physical realism for fast and reliable performance.
-It is possible to recover finite-differenced gradients from the simulator.
-Similarly, the LCP complementarity constraints can be relaxed, resulting in a soft-contact model that exhibits improved numerical properties \cite{geilinger2020add}.
+Another popular contact-dynamics formulation is MuJoCo's soft-contact model \cite{todorov2012mujoco}, which solves a convex optimization problem and trades physical realism for fast and reliable performance.
+An alternative model solved a strictly convex quadratic program \cite{anitescu2006optimization}. \diff{Gradients are computed use a finite-difference scheme.
+However, this approach is computationally less efficient.} Additionally, the LCP complementarity constraints can be relaxed, resulting in a soft-contact model that exhibits improved numerical properties in some scenarios \cite{geilinger2020add}.